JoinColony/block-ingestor/README.md

 ## Authentication

+The Coinmachine application that utilises this block ingestor is set up using AWS infrastructure and thus it is necessary to install the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in order to setup the authentication flow.

+The first step is to clone and setup the coinmachine application using the steps found in that repo's README.

-The authentication for this process is done by creating a `blockingestor` user in the projects cognito user pool and creating and adding this user to the `blockingestor` group
+Specifically the authentication for this process is done by creating a `blockingestor` user in the projects cognito user pool and then creating and adding this user to a `admin` group.

-The following script sets up this user and group:
+The following script sets up this user and group using the aws cli:
 ``` shell
 aws cognito-idp admin-create-user \
     --user-pool-id $userPool \